-Business clubs are a great way to pursue your interest in certain disciplines
+Business clubs are a great way to pursue your interests in certain disciplines.

 EYE Investment Club is Singapore Management University (SMU)’s official finance club with a member base of more than 1,600 members.
 Founded in March 2002 by a group of students who possess similar interest in investments and financial planning, we aim to stimulate interest in finance among students and help them develop an eye for investing and equip students with ample knowledge regarding investments in the real world.

-The Merchants’ Club is the student body that represents all students who are in the SMU International Trading Concentration.
+The Merchants’ Club is the student body that represents all students who are in the International Trading Concentration.
 We are made up of two wings – Events & Research wing.

-OMS is the student club for all students interested and majoring in OM.
-The club organizes a variety of events, such as industry talks, networking sessions, company visits, and a newly minted mentorship program – with OM as the root essence of it all.
+Operations Management Society (OMS) is a student club for all students interested in OM to join.
+The club organises a variety of events, such as industry talks, networking sessions, company visits, and a newly minted mentorship program – with OM as the root essence of it all.

 Established in 2009, the Organisational Behaviour and Human Resources (OBHR) Society is a student-led club in Singapore Management University (SMU) comprising of students who are passionate about OBHR and growing its community.
 OBHR Society hopes to create a network of people for people and establishes a quadripartite relationship with various relevant constituencies – students, faculty, alumni and practitioners – by being a relevant intermediary, and by organising and executing events such as Alumni Networking Night, NTUC Career Mentorship Session and Inter-Tertiary HR Symposium (IHRS) for the OBHR community.

 Cognitare is the business case club of Singapore Management University (SMU).
 Formed in 2001, just a year after the university’s incorporation, the club has been represented by some of the keenest and sharpest minds of SMU.
 The name Cognitare, derived from the Latin word “cognoscere” meaning “to know”, reflects the club’s commitment to learning – from faculty advisors, alumni, seniors and peers.